zeon256/justbus-rs/README.md

 </details>

 ## Feature flags
 The following features can be activated during compile time.
 Program will **NOT** compile if there are no feature flags!
+Multiple caching strategies are implemented as different machines perform differently with each of them.
+A lower core machine may benefit more from `cht` and `dashmap` whereas a higher core machine may not see any difference between any of the caching strategies.
 - `swisstable`
 - [`dashmap`](https://github.com/xacrimon/dashmap)
 - [`cht`](https://github.com/Gregory-Meyer/cht)